shy-pear/Warehouse-Navigation/README.md

 # Warehouse Navigation
 ## Project Summary
 Value iteration and policy iteration are tested as potential solutions to warehouse navigation issues.
-An agent starts at a location, and has to navigate to pickup locations, and finally to the dropoff location.
+An agent at a start location has to navigate to pickup locations and finally to the dropoff location.
 Two scenarios are tested:
 - One pickup location and one dropoff location
 - Two pickup locations and one dropoff locations
 ### Results: